chabrault/breedersel/README.md

 You need a file with a column identifying the genotype and several numerical traits in other columns.
-File format includes “csv”, “tsv”, “xlsx” (with tab selection).
+File format includes “csv”, “tsv”, “xlsx”, “xls” (with tab selection), “rds”, “txt”,….
 It is preferable to have genotype-adjusted values instead of have multiple replicated values for each genotype.

 ## Launch the ShinyApp